This 24Genetics Health Report could make a real difference in your wellbeing

 Most of the Gene Panels that one can find in the market rely on 2,500 to 5,000 genetic markers, while our new 24Genetics Panel analyses 700,000.

 So far, we have not found any more complete genetic test at this price.
-Buy now:

 The 24Genetics DNA Health Test report includes the following sections:

 We analyze your genetic predisposition to more than 200 diseases, grouped into these types:

 In this part, we apply GWAS publications about Polygenic Diseases.
 This kind of studies compares the DNA markers of people with a disease or trait, with people without it.
 These studies can be beneficial for prevention and early diagnosis.
 It is not a diagnostic tool, but it helps one to see where he needs to be more careful, indicating his predisposition compared to the rest of the population.

 In this section, we analyse the mutations of the most important genes from the oncological point of view.
 We look for mutations suspected of being pathogenic, specifically those reported as pathogenic in the ClinVar database.

 Hereditary diseases are likely to be passed on to your offspring.
 In most cases, we can be carriers, and never suffer the disease, but there is a risk that our progeny will suffer them if certain conditions exist.
 These are mostly monogenic diseases.
 In this group, we are looking for pathogenic mutations, or likely pathogenic mutations, in the genes involved in these diseases.
 We look for the mutations that are reported in some of the most important genetic databases worldwide, primarily the OMIM and ClinVar.
 If you have this kind of mutation or inheritable diseases in your family, taking this kind of genetic test is very important.
 With the DNA data, a geneticist can give you guidelines on how to act.